-Subject Area General Disc s, Aspects, losures and KPIs Reference Section/Remarks Page Number Aspect A2: U Ise of Resources General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
-Environmental Protection P. 55 to P. 58 KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
-Environmental Protection P. 55 KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
-Environmental Protection P. 56 KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
-Environmental Protection P. 56 KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
-Environmental Protection P. 56 to P. 57 KPI A2.5 Total packaging materials used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
-Environmental Protection P. 59 Aspect A3: T he Environment and Natural Resource S General Disclosure Policies on minimising the issuer's significant impacts on the environment and natural resources.
-Environmental Protection P. 58 to P. 59 KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
-Environmental Protection P. 58 to P. 59 Aspect A4: C limate Change General Disclosure Policies on identification and mitigation of significant climate-related issues which have impacted, and those which may impact, the issuer.
-Environmental Protection P. 59 KPI A4.1 Description of the significant climate- related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them.
-Environmental Protection P. 59 to P. 63
+Aspect A2: Use of Resources General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
+Use of Resources KPI A2.1 Direct and/or indirect energy consum type (e.g. electricity, gas or oil) in total '000s) and intensity (e.g. per unit of pr volume, per facility).
+Use of Resources - Energy Management KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
+Use of Resources - Water Management KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
+Environmental Targets; Use of Resources - Energy Management KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
+Environmental Targets; Use of Resources - Water Management KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
+Use of Resources - Use of Packaging Material (N/A - explained) Aspect A3: The Envir onment and Natural Resources General Disclosure Policies on minimising the issuer's significant impact on the environment and natural resources.
+Environment and Natural Resources KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
+Environment and Natural Resources - Noise Aspect A4: Climate C General Disclosure Policies on identification and mitigation of significant climate-related issues which have impacted, and those which may impact, the issuer.
+Climate Change KPI A4.1 Description of the significant climate-related issues which have impacted, and those which Climate Change - Climate- related Risks, Climate-related may impact, the issuer, and the actions taken to manage them.